PerfectlySoft/Perfect/README.md

 **The master branch of this project currently compiles with *DEVELOPMENT-SNAPSHOT-2016-06-20-a* released June 20th, 2016 using Swift Package Manager.**

-**Important:** On OS X you must select the proper toolchain in Xcode:
+**Important:** On OS X you must select the proper toolchain in Xcode (download: https://swift.org/download/#releases):

 ![Xcode Toolchain](http://www.perfect.org/docs/assets/choose_toolchain.png)